mahurtado/spaceflights/README.md

 ## How to run

-* Create a Google Cloud Nitebook instance
+* Create a Google Cloud Notebook instance
 * Install original files
 * Modify with the actual source files
 * Create a GC Bucket and a BigQuery table